walterpg/google-drive-sync/docs/privacy/index.md

 Please note: by authorizing the plugin, Google implicitly grants access to some identifying details of your account, such as your email address.
-The plugin never requests this access, *and in no way exercises this trusted privelege*.
+The plugin never requests this access, *and in no way exercises this trusted privilege*.
 Though Google unavoidably grants the extraneous permission, the plugin ignores it and operates perfectly without it.

 The surest guard of your digital privacy is you.
 And one of the great benefits of using open source software is your right to critically inspect [the code](https://github.com/walterpg/google-drive-sync).
-The authors enthusiastically invite this criticizm to help improve the software and hopefully gain your trust.
+The authors enthusiastically invite this criticism to help improve the software and hopefully gain your trust.

 ---